abejones26/Street-Lights/Project-Major-Findings.md

-# "Street Light Outage & Crime" Project Overview:
+# "Street Light Outages & Crime" Project Overview:

 We wanted to see what neighborhood had the most street light outages and if there was a correlation between street light outages and crime.

 ## Question and Findings:

-1) Which Chicago neighborhood have the most street light outages reported to 311?
+### 1) Which Chicago neighborhood have the most street light outages reported to 311?

 The Austin neighborhood had the most street light outages in Chicago, between 2014-2018.
 The community had 1,207 311 request for Street Lights - All/Out.
 Austin had the highest # of outage